BrunoDelb/alibabacloudguide/eip.md

 automatiquement](./media/image35.png){width="2.982697944006999in"
 height="2.469472878390201in"}

-When you associate an EIP with a secondary ENI, the \"Cut-Through\" mode allows to replace the private IP address of the ENI with the EIP.
+When you associate an EIP with a secondary ENI, the "Cut-Through" mode allows to replace the private IP address of the ENI with the EIP.
 The ENI then becomes an Internet network interface: the IP address is then visible to the operating system.